 Here’s where it gets interesting.
 Following the lead of Anheuser Busch, all of the major breweries quickly followed suit.
 Everybody’s kegs looked the same.
 As one of the few, if not only, small craft brewers operating in the draft space with breweries many times our size, it was incredibly important that our kegs stand out, so they would not be accidentally absorbed into the giant infrastructure of the mass brewers.

 We succeeded in that we did get a quicker turnaround on the kegs.
-We were also in the vanguard of metric keg packaging in the US beer industry; and close to 30 years along, we still are.
-Imported draft comes in metric kegs, so we are not alone in this.
+We were also in the vanguard of metric keg packaging in the US beer industry.
+Imported draft comes in metric kegs, so we were not alone in this.
 As for the Type G coupler, European taps never quite caught on here.
 Interestingly enough, a few of the most popular European imports now use the Sankey or a variant thereof instead.

 So there you have it!